 - The person intentionally misrepresents entitlement to an animal in his or her possession as an assistance animal for the purpose of obtaining any of the rights or privileges set forth in state or federal law for an individual with a disability as a reasonable accommodation in housing;

 - The person was previously given a written or verbal warning regarding the fact that it is illegal to intentionally misrepresent entitlement to an assistance animal;

 - The animal is not an assistance animal with regard to that person; or

 - The person does not have a disability.

 - A person commits intentional misrepresentation of entitlement to an assistance animal if:

 RTD welcomes pets aboard our transport vehicles.
-Pets may be transported on RTD vehicles so long as they are carried on the customer’s lap or on the floor, not blocking the aisle.
-Pets may also be carried in the under floor luggage bays of regional coaches.
 Pets must be contained in locked, standard commercial containers.
+Pets in carriers may be transported on RTD vehicles so long as they are carried on the customer’s lap or on the floor, not blocking the aisle.
+Pets in carriers may also be carried in the under floor luggage bays of regional coaches.

 Social Media Comment Policy

 We encourage you to join RTD on Facebook, Twitter, Instagram and YouTube, but reserve the right to remove inappropriate material.